kyleshevlin/react-edges/README.md

 # react-edges

 Let me be up front.
-This is a simple component.
-But I didn't want to write it twice.
+This is a simple component anyone could write, but I didn't want to write it twice.

 This component allows you to easily add markup around the _edges_ of the viewport.
 My use case?
 I needed a component that would allow me to add my [Twitter handle](https://twitter.com/kyleshevlin) to each of my slides in an [mdx-deck](https://github.com/jxnblk/mdx-deck) presentation.
 You can create a custom `Provider` component to an mdx-deck theme, and this worked perfectly.